laminatejml/World-Happiness-Capstone/README.md

 To answer the question and to get the answers we need, we will need to go through the following workflow:

-    1. A CSV file was downloaded from The World Happiness Report website.
-The file contained data for various countries from 2008 to 2021.
+   from A CSV file was downloaded from The World Happiness Report website.
+The file contained data for various countries
+    from 2008 to 2021.
 The country data was extracted from the file and matched with a country list that included regions and sun regions.
 The database schema was created using the QuickDBD website.
 ![schema](https://user-images.githubusercontent.com/110853496/224196018-3475a502-c982-4cc5-9f9e-bd1d3109e05b.png)